Strawberry Rhubarb Jam Recipe – Easy Water Bath Canning

 (see Water Bath Canning for full directions)

-Remember since you’ve got pectin in this recipe you only need to boil hard for 1 minute.
+- Pectin vs no pectin: Since you’ve got pectin in this recipe you only need to boil hard for 1 minute.
 The pectin takes care of making your jam gel up nicely.

-Process in a water bath or steam canner
+Processing in a water bath or steam canner

 This can be processed traditionally in a water bath canner.
 OR it is a perfect candidate for the Steam Canner.
 If you are not familiar with steam canning you can find instruction here.
 You’ll use the same processing time as the water bath… but do the process for a steam canner instead.